Luce Remy (she/her) is currently the Vice President of Public Policy for Family Equality.

 Luce began her career working in human rights advocacy and grass-roots capacity building.
-In the United Nations (UN), she held positions as a Human Rights and Political Affairs officer while stationed in Sudan, Ethiopia, Italy, and New York.
-She assisted in peace negotiations between the government and rebel factions in Darfur, Sudan; coordinated troop deployment and protection of civilian strategies with the African Union; trained UN staff on human rights norms; and prepared reports and talking points for the UN Secretary-General.
-After leaving the UN, Luce consulted with organizations in both the private and public sector to lead federal & state advocacy efforts and strategic planning.
+While in the United Nations (UN), she held positions as a Human Rights and Political Affairs Officer, assisting in peace negotiations in Darfur, Sudan, coordinating troop deployment, and preparing reports and talking points for the UN Secretary-General.
+After leaving the UN, Luce consulted with organizations in both the private and public sector to lead federal and state advocacy efforts and strategic planning.

 Luce attended Columbia University, graduating with a bachelor’s degree in theater and political science (to the confusion of her family and friends).
 She earned her law degree from Georgetown University Law Center and clerked for the District of Columbia Court of Appeals.
 Luce finds her work most rewarding when she is able to translate abstract principles of human rights and the law into tangible policies that improve people’s lives.